camaraproject/WorkingGroups/Commonalities/documentation/API-design-guidelines.md

 Specific eventType "SUBSCRIPTION_ENDS" is defined to inform listener about subscrition termination.
 It is used when the subscription expire time (required by the requester) has been reached or if the API server has to stop sending notification prematurely.
 For this specific event, the `eventDetail` must feature `terminationReason` attribute.

+_Error definition for event notification_

+Error definition are described in this guideline applies for event notification.

+Following Error code must be present:
+* for `POST`: 400, 401, 403, 500, 503

 _Examples_

 Example for Roaming status - Request: